GeoplexGIS/masterportal-addons/README.rst

     }

-The button to toggle the Plexmaps Viewer should be available in the top right corner of the controll section it is currently displayed by a wrentch icon.
+The button to toggle the Plexmaps Viewer should be available in the top right corner of the control section it is displayed by the PlexMap icon.

 The PlexMap Masterportal Addon is now installed and ready to use.

 Configuration
 =====
-The PlexMap Masterportal Addon needs to be configured so it can display your PlaxMap Instanz correctly.
+The PlexMap Masterportal Addon needs to be configured so it can display your PlaxMap instance correctly.
 To do so, you have to add some information to the config.js file included in this repository.

 .. code-block:: bash